Frequently Asked Questions

 What does “platform support” mean?

-We support everything that’s part of the Stelae platform: the export pipeline, container lifecycle (starting, stopping, waking up), auto-deploy, billing, and any bugs in our infrastructure.
-If Stelae breaks something, we fix it.
-We don’t provide WordPress consulting — choosing themes, configuring plugins, learning WordPress, or building your site is your responsibility.
-That’s how we keep the price at €19.90/year.
+Stelae covers everything that’s part of the platform: the export pipeline, container lifecycle (starting, stopping, waking up), auto-deploy, billing, and any bugs in the infrastructure.
+If Stelae breaks something, I’ll fix it.
+What’s not covered is WordPress consulting: choosing themes, configuring plugins, learning WordPress, or building your site is your responsibility.
+That’s how the price stays at €19.90/year.

-Not sure if it’s us or your plugin?
-If your site looks right in the WordPress editor but something is broken or missing after export, please contact us anyway.
-It could be a bug in our export pipeline, and we’d rather investigate than have you stuck.
-We’ll tell you honestly whether it’s something we can fix or a limitation of static export.
+Not sure if it’s a Stelae bug or a plugin issue?
+If your site looks right in the WordPress editor but something is broken or missing after export, please get in touch anyway.
+It could be a bug in the export pipeline, and I’d rather investigate than have you stuck.
+I’ll tell you honestly whether it’s something I can fix or a limitation of static export.

 How do I report a platform issue?

-Email support@stelae.eu with what you were doing, what happened, and your site name.
+Email support@stelae.eu with what you were doing, what happened, and your site’s subdomain.
 Platform issues (export failures, container won’t start, deploy errors, billing problems) are always in scope.

 Where do I get help with WordPress itself?

 The WordPress documentation, WordPress support forums, and communities like r/wordpress are excellent resources.
-Most WordPress knowledge applies directly to Stelae — it’s a standard WordPress installation.
+Most WordPress knowledge applies directly to Stelae, which is a standard WordPress installation.